Code-Institute-Submissions/deevdz-milestone-project-2/README.md

 **Manual testing**

-My manual testing consists of me physically testing all functionality on my game.
-Using the initial game requirements and considerations as a guide I broke down each step of the game to build in stages and tested each new piece of functionality along the way.
-A more detailed explanation of the testing I carried out can be [found here](docs/manual-testing.md).
+Manual testing consists of physically testing all functionality on the game.
+Using the initial game requirements and considerations as a guide, each step of the game was broken down to build in stages and each piece of functionality was tested along the way.
+A more detailed explanation of the testing carried out can be [found here](docs/manual-testing.md).

 **Jasmine Testing**

-I tried testing my game using Jasmine but I believe I started testing with Jasmine too late in my development.
+Testing can be carried out using Jasmine but was started too late in the development of this project.
+In future it would be better to start this earlier in the process.
 Jasmine testing can be [found here](test.html).

 Deployment